-30 days sober, I sat across a desk from my new psychiatrist.
+I was 30 days sober when I sat across a desk from my new psychiatrist.

-I had been seeing some form of mental health professional since I was a teenager and I started developing mental health issues that worried my parents.
-I was now 23, and for the first time since I was 13, I was completely sober from drugs and alcohol.
+I had been seeing some form of mental health professionals since I was a teenager and had started developing mental health issues that worried my parents.
+I was now 23 — and for the first time since I was 13, I was completely sober from drugs and alcohol.

 That’s why I laughed out loud when my doctor said “I think you have ADHD.”